juliansgottfried/Dengue/README.md

 1. Create a folder for each run, placing them within `fitting_folders`.
 Name the folders `run_month_day_x`, where `x` is a lowercase letter identifying each run.
 Sequences of runs should have contiguous identifying letters.

 2. Inside each folder, place a data file `dataset.csv` and an object file `object.R`.
-See the directory `example_files` for minimal examples.
+See the directory `example_files`.

 3. Run `bash upload.sh`.
 Answer the prompts.
 You will need your HPC password.